Danuja-Kowaski/Danuja-Kowaski/README.md

 - 👋 Hi, I’m @Danuja-Kowaski
-- 👀 I’m interested in AI
+- 👀 I’m interested in Mobile and Web development, Data science and streaming.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently a college student learning Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me ...
+- 📫 Reach me on danuja.kowaski@gmail.com.

 <!---
 Danuja-Kowaski/Danuja-Kowaski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.